Expand description

 §Concurrent Tasks

-function can optionally return a Task
+The update function can optionally return a Task.

-can be leveraged to perform asynchronous work, like running a
+A Task can be leveraged to perform asynchronous work, like running a

 future or a stream: